franklintiel/library_layers/README.md

 # Releases
 - 1.0 - POC for Django 1.2.7, 1.11 and 2.0.13 only in manage.py, main urls.py and global url patterns.
 - 2.0 - POC for Django 3.2.18 and 4.1.7 only in manage.py, main urls.py and global url patterns.
+- 3.0 - Connecting process to do migrations and start the admin section for all django versions